-Season tickets available from Kurow Autos, Waimate Whitehorse Motors and Waimate District Council reception at 125 Queen Street, Waimate.
-Season tickets are also available via the camp supervisor onsite
+Season tickets are available from the Waimate District Council reception at 125 Queen Street, Waimate.
+From September, season tickets will also be available to purchase at Kurow Autos and via the camp supervisor onsite (during the season itself).

 Season tickets can also be purchased via internet banking.
 To use this method, please contact our customer service team on 03 689 0000, and they will walk you through the process.
 Please note, this method will incur a $10 courier fee (nationwide).